 - Collab support for Test and Quizzes

 - Workload.
-Consider that many students may have more writing with the shift to online.
-As an instructor, you may also have more written work to assess, so streamlining your assignments and their assessment process will benefit both you and your students.
-Approaches such as check-lists of criteria, peer-evaluation, and self-evaluation can do double duty in terms of allowing students to benchmark their progress, and giving you insight into their learning.
+Notice if your course design relies heavily on written work from students.
+Streamlining your assignments and their assessment process will benefit both you and your students.
+Approaches such as checklists of criteria, peer-evaluation, and self-evaluation can do double duty in terms of allowing students to benchmark their progress and giving you insight into their learning.